 Before you tie the knot, ask yourself: Do I really want to marry this person?
 Or do I just want to be married with kids someday?

-You want any decision you make to be aligned with your values, passions, and priorities, or it’s not going to feel like you made the right choice.
-But before you can figure out if the decision is united with the things that mean the most to you, you first need to get clear about what those values are.
+Before you can figure out if the decision is united with the things that mean the most to you, you first need to get clear about what those values are.
+Make a written list of your highest values.
+And once you're clear, make a list of all the ways your choice aligns (or doesn’t align) with those values.

 Have you ever met a gritty person you didn't like?
 Even if you have, weren't you somewhat in awe of their drive to succeed?